dotkernel/api-documentation/docs/book/v5/core-features/error-reporting.md

 - The tokens under `ErrorReportServiceInterface::class` . `tokens` do not expire.
 - The log file stores the token value too, making it easy to identify which application sent the error message.

-If your post passes all the checks, the message is saved for the developers.
+If your request passes all the checks, the message is saved in the log file specified in `ErrorReportServiceInterface::class` . `path`.

 #### Tips and tricks